bergshrund/pokedex/README.md

 * php CLI version 5.3 or later for gettext preprocessing
 * php-gettext extention module

+Pokedex uses [Waves.js](https://github.com/fians/Waves) external library that has been slightly modified and included to allow us to create the ink effect.

 ## Supported Browsers:
 Chrome 49+, Firefox 45.0.1+, Opera 12.17+